censorship-no/ceno-docs/user-manual/en/concepts/how.md

   Please note that since client-to-injector connections are encrypted, bridges are not able to see the information flowing between them.

-An injector can behave like a normal (though extra available) proxy server, and this is indeed what Ouinet clients (including the CENO Browser) do currently when trying to access content over a proxy.
+An injector can behave like a normal (though extra available) proxy server, and this is indeed what Ouinet clients (including CENO Browser) do currently when trying to access content over a proxy.
 In this case, the injector will neither see the actual information flowing between your client and the origin server (unless it is a plain, unencrypted HTTP connection itself).

 But there exist other tools allowing you to reach proxies in stringent network interference conditions so, what is so special about Ouinet injectors?